Worship Schedule

 Soul Work Book Club

-The Soul Work book club, part of The Center for Prayer and Spiritual Practice at Grace, meets on Zoom [Meeting ID: 897 7425 9670, Passcode: 254002], on the fourth Sunday of each month, at 7 PM.
+The Soul Work book club, part of The School for Prayer and Spiritual Practice at Grace, meets on Zoom [Meeting ID: 897 7425 9670, Passcode: 254002], on the fourth Sunday of each month, at 7 PM.
 Our conversations focus on the deep work of the soul, how we make meaning in the world.

-Next Up Four Elements: Reflections on Nature by John O’Donohue
+Now Reading Four Elements: Reflections on Nature by John O’Donohue

 Centering Prayer